Opposite Day: In popular culture

 Opposite Day features occasionally in children's media.

 In a Calvin and Hobbes strip, Calvin asks Hobbes if a bee has landed on him.
 Hobbes says no, and Calvin is then stung by the bee.
 Hobbes justifies himself by saying "I meant 'no, there is a bee'.
 Today is Opposite Day!"

 In a Pearls Before Swine comic strip, Pig declares it to be Opposite Day.
 The (normally good-natured) character Pig then violently punches Rat out of the strip and says "things are different on 'Opposite Day'."

 A season 1 episode of SpongeBob SquarePants centers around the titular character's celebration of the holiday by dressing as and acting like his neighbor Squidward Tentacles, as Squidward is the exact opposite of him (SpongeBob being cheerful and outgoing and Squidward being grumpy and introverted).

 It inspired the 2009 film of the same name, imagining a world where children are in charge of adults.

-An episode of the YouTube web series asdfmovie jokes about it being Opposite Day and abruptly ends the segment with a self punch in the face.

 In The Whitest Kids U' Know sketch "Opposite Day Lawyer", a defense lawyer with a guilty client tells the jury "in five seconds, it will officially be Opposite Day" so they will vote "not guilty".
 The judge and prosecution both protest that "it's not Opposite Day", but their statements are taken in the opposite meaning, accidentally affirming that it is in fact Opposite Day.

 One Cyanide & Happiness short is set on the titular day.
 While some people are taking the day to have fun with their role reversals, others are using the day to cause mayhem and destruction.